Emirates SkyCargo Transports First Batch Of Pfizer-BioNTech COVID-19 Vaccines For Dubai Health Authority - UrduPoint

 Emirates SkyCargo Transports First Batch Of Pfizer-BioNTech COVID-19 Vaccines For Dubai Health Authority

-The vaccines were transported from Brussels on Emirates flight EK 182 on 22nd December 2020, arriving at Dubai International Airport (DXB) at 22.15 local time.

-H.H.
-Sheikh Ahmed bin Saeed Al Maktoum, Chairman of Dubai Civil Aviation Authority and Chairman and Chief Executive of Emirates Airline and Group, said, "Emirates is proud to be transporting the first batch of Pfizer vaccines for COVID-19 into the UAE for the Dubai Health Authority.
+HH Sheikh Ahmed bin Saeed Al Maktoum, Chairman and Chief Executive, Emirates Group said: “Emirates is proud to be transporting the first batch of Pfizer vaccines for COVID-19 into the UAE for the Dubai Health Authority.
 Our healthcare ecosystem has played an absolutely critical role in every step of the fight against COVID-19.
 I would like to thank everyone who has worked unceasingly over the last year to protect the lives of those most vulnerable against the disease.
-In recognition of their immense contribution for the wellbeing of everyone in the UAE, it has been our honour to transport these vaccines free of charge on our flight."
+In recognition of their immense contribution for the wellbeing of everyone in the UAE, it has been our honour to transport these vaccines free of charge on our flight.”

 By transporting COVID-19 vaccines across our extensive network, we look forward to helping people around the world get back on their feet after the devastating impact of the pandemic.”